 In connection with the Business Combination, a convertible promissory note (the "Convertible Note") issued by Embark in April 2021 was converted in exchange for 3,774,951 shares of Embark Class A common stock.
-As of March 31, 2022, Embark had outstanding debt of \$1.0 million from a financing of freight trucks that it utilizes for research and development.
-Embark makes monthly installment payments on its truck financing arrangements.
+As of June 30, 2022, Embark had outstanding debt of \$1.8 million from a financing of freight trucks that it utilizes for R&D. Embark makes monthly installment payments on its truck financing arrangements.
 The truck financings have varying maturities between March 2023 and January 2027.
 Embark's principal uses of cash in recent periods have been to fund its operations, invest in research and development, repay borrowings, and make investments in accordance with its investments policy.

 Embark believes existing cash and other components of working capital will be sufficient to meet its needs for at least the next 12 months.
-Embark's long-term capital requirements will depend on many factors including timing and extent of spending to support research and development efforts as well as general and administrative activities for the business.
+Embark's long-term capital requirements will depend on many factors including timing and extent of spending to support R&D efforts, as well as general and administrative activities for the business.
 If, at any time, Embark determines it requires more capital to execute upon its business plan, and /or that market conditions are favorable, Embark may seek additional equity or debt financing.
 Additionally, in the event Embark may in the future enter into arrangements to acquire or invest in related products, technologies, software and services, and Embark may need to seek additional equity or debt financing to support such growth.
-As of March 31, 2022, there were future minimum lease payments of \$7.1 million.
+As of June 30, 2022, there were future minimum lease payments of \$7.1 million.

-Embark currently transports shipments using its research and development truck fleet, demonstrating proof of concept and paving the way for commercialization and revenue generating operations in the future.
-However, Embark has not earned any revenue to date, and had \$244.5 million in cash and cash equivalents and an accumulated deficit of \$201.4 million as of March 31, 2022.
+Embark currently transports shipments using its R&D truck fleet, demonstrating proof of concept and paving the way for commercialization and revenue generating operations in the future.
+However, Embark has not earned any revenue to date, and had \$220.4 million in cash and cash equivalents and an accumulated deficit of \$215.7 million as of June 30, 2022.
 To the extent Embark is unable to commercialize its technology as expected, its liquidity may be negatively impacted.

 Embark's ability to continue as a going concern is dependent on management's ability to control operating costs and demonstrate progress against its technical roadmap.
 This involves developing new capabilities for the Embark Driver software and improving the reliability and performance of the software on public roads.
-Demonstrating ongoing technical progress will enable Embark to obtain funds from outside sources of financing, including financing from equity interest investors and borrow funds to fund its general operations, research and development activities and capital expenditures.
+Embark believes demonstrating ongoing technical progress will enable Embark to obtain funds from outside sources of financing, including financing from equity interest investors and borrow funds to fund its general operations, research and development activities and capital expenditures.